QualiMaster/Infrastructure/maven/AlgorithmAssemblies/README.txt

     </build>

     to the child pom.
-Note that it is important to refer properly to the maven-assembly-plugin (version not needed as defined in parent) and the overriding execution with the correct id (make-profilingAssembly) and the phase none.
+Note that it is important to refer properly to the maven-assembly-plugin (version not needed as defined in parent) and the overriding execution with the correct id (make-profilingAssembly) and the phase "none".

+    If for some reasons the AlgorithmAssemblies artifact cannot be resolved, just list it also in the normal dependencies of your project.
+If you use the algorithm dependencies via dependency management, you may even leave out the version number.